 Piazza Navona – the dining room of Rome and home to 2 famous fountains, the Four Rivers and the Neptune fountain.

 Piazza Santa Maria in Trastevere – There is so much life here, it’s a great spot for people-watching.

 Piazza del Popolo – Huge, breathtaking space that is home to the twin churches and the lion fountain The Pincio Gardens sit high above Piazza Del Popolo and along with being a beautiful green space for picnics and strolling provide a fantastic view over the city.

-We made our way up here where you see the people in the top of the photo above on our final night in Rome and spent a couple of hours enjoying the gardens.
+We made our way up here where you see the people at the top of the photo above on our final night in Rome and spent a couple of hours enjoying the gardens.
 I highly recommend this.